deeeelin/idkgit/README.md

 ----inside all mode mentioned above ,enter `back` to jump back to "select mode session"-----

-## Contributing to idkgit
+## Very welcome to make contributes to idkgit ,or contact me to provide recommends for this project,very appreciate

-To contribute to idkgit:
+To contribute to this project:

 1. Fork this repository.
-2. Create a branch
+2. Create branch
-3. Make your changes and commit them
+3. Make changes and commit them
-4. Push to the original branch
+4. Push to your github
-5. Create the pull request.
+5. Create pull request.
 6. Send a message to me via email

-## Contributors
+## List of contributors

 * [@deeeelin](https://github.com/deeeelin)

-## Contact
+## Contact me

 If you want to contact me you can reach me at <dereklin100503@gmail.com>

-## License
+## MIT License

 This project uses the following license: [MIT License](https://choosealicense.com/licenses/mit/#).